 The U.S. Army Corps of Engineers is the proponent for the Board.
 The Deputy Commanding General for Civil Works and Emergency Operations is the Deputy Commanding Gen. The Corps Headquarters also provides the Executive Secretary to the Board.
 The Corps’ Institute for Water Resources in Alexandria, Virginia provides the Executive Assistant and other subject matter specialists that support the authorized activities of the Board.

-The final report of the Inland Marine Transportation System Investement Strategy Team is available at the following link:
+The final reports of the Inland Marine Transportation System Investment Strategy Team is available at the following links:

 Capital Investment Strategy (CIS) of 2016

 Inland Marine Transportation System Capital Projects Business Model Report (IMTS CPBM) 2010